Carnegie Deli: Early history

-Main branch closures and pop-up location
+Main branch closures, pop-up location, and reopening

 On April 24, 2015, the main Midtown Manhattan branch of Carnegie Deli was closed temporarily due to the discovery of an illegal gas line in the restaurant.
 Con Edison was investigating the incident, later fining the eatery $40,050.
 On July 28, 2015, Carnegie Deli was subsequently closed for upgrades to its gas lines.
 The deli reopened on February 9, 2016.

 On September 30, 2016, it was announced that the Midtown Manhattan branch of the deli would close by the end of the year.
 The owner, Marian Harper Levine, stated that she needed a more permanent break from operating the restaurant, saying, "At this stage of my life, the early morning to late night days have taken a toll, along with my sleepless nights and grueling hours that come with operating a restaurant business in Manhattan."
 Two branches in Las Vegas, Nevada, and Bethlehem, Pennsylvania, remained open, as well as the wholesale distribution service.

 At midnight on December 31, 2016, Carnegie Deli on Seventh Avenue closed after almost eighty years of service.